A0-Lee/ruby-Whamazone/README.md

 Database Schema and Migrations:
 -----------------------------------------
 Rails uses a Model/Migration system to handle database tables and fields using sqlite3.
+I will be using sqlite3 for my development and test databases.
-Any Models/Migrations used will be listed here:
+Note: The database development.sqlite3 is used by the rails server whereas test.sqlite3 is used by rails or rake test.

 Testing and Development: